jflamy/owlcms4/docs/Styles.md

 ### Other tips

 - If the files in the Filesystem section no longer show the circle icon, this means that they have become unsynchronized.
 Normally, doing a Ctrl-F5 to force the browser to reload will resynchronize things.
+- the file `resultsCustomization.css` contains the settings to hide/show columns.
+To hide a column you set the width to 0, and you set the visibility to `hidden`.
+To show a column you pick a width (ideally using a `var` formula, and you set the visibility to `visible`.
-- You can actually edit results.css in the same way, to change things like the font-weight (to go bold, for example), or to edit border styles.
-Just remember that you are more likely to have to redo these changes because results.css is likely to change.
+- You can actually `results.css` to change things like the font-weight (to go bold, for example), or to edit border styles.
+But remember that you may have to redo these changes if the program updates results.css (which happens occasionally)

 ### Hiding Notifications